Gemini IPO Date, Price, Terms, and S-1

 Aspiring public companies like StubHub moved quickly as the IPO window may not last.

 All indications point to a Gemini IPO as soon as this summer.
-The specific timing of its IPO will depend on feedback from the SEC and the progress of other fintech IPOs such as Klarna, eToro, Kraken, and Circle.
+The specific timing of its IPO will depend on feedback from the SEC and the progress of other fintech IPOs such as Klarna, eToro, Kraken, Bullish, and Circle.

 Goldman Sachs and Citigroup will lead the deal.